renoki-co/php-k8s/docs/RESOURCES.md

 If you haven't been getting started with the K8s Resources methods, please do so by reading [Resources: Getting Started](RESOURCES-GETTING-STARTED.md).

-Each CRD extends basic functionality from a single class: `K8sResource`.
-This is used to [extend your custom CRDs](CUSTOM-CRDS.md) or make a specific set of methods available across all CRDs, like [interacting with the namespace, labels, or annotations](kinds/Resource.md).
+Each resource extends basic functionality from a single class: `K8sResource`.
+This is used to [create your own CRDs](CUSTOM-CRDS.md) or make a specific set of methods available across all CRDs, like [interacting with the namespace, labels, or annotations](kinds/Resource.md).

 ## Instances